 2. Clean and treat their paws

 Rinse or wipe off their paws after walks, before they have a chance to lick them.
-You can have your longhaired pets’ excess fur trimmed around the toes and pawpads to help prevent snow accumulation.
+You can have your longhaired animals’ excess fur trimmed around the toes and pawpads to help prevent snow accumulation.

 Certain products made from plant-based fats or waxes, available for sale in pet supply stores, can also help protect their paws.
 These balms can create a protective barrier, as well as moisturize your dog’s pawpads to prevent cracking and chafing.